 The Porticus of the Fountain with the Lamp was an important decorative feature of the western Decumanus.
 It follows the south side of the street over a length of 120 metres.
-It was built in the Hadrianic period.
+It was built in the Hadrianic period, c.
+120 AD.
 The piers of the arcade were later reinforced on both sides.
-The west end of the porticus was later rebuilt, probably in the third century.
+The west end of the porticus was rebuilt later, probably in the third century.

 The porticus received its name from a marble fountain opposite a staircase in the centre of the block.
 The fountain consists of a basin with a small column in the centre, the top of which imitates an oil lamp.
 It has seven spouts for wicks, but from the openings came water.
 On the side of the street it has many small arches.
 The roof was supported by four fluted little columns.